-Motorola and the Stylized M Logo are registered in the U.S. Patent and Trademark Office.
-All other product or service names are the property of their respective owners.
-The ARM POWERED logo is the registered trademarks of ARM Limited.
+FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. All other product or service names are the property of their respective owners.
+ARM and the ARM POWERED logo are the registered trademarks of ARM Limited.
 ARM9, ARM920T, and ARM9TDMI are the trademarks of ARM Limited.